-- In 1933 BS, fully government owned, Tejarath Adda was established during the tenure of prime minister Ranodeep Singh.
-Loans used to advanced to public against gold and silver.
-But very limited people used to get credit facility with 5% interest rate.
+- In 1933 BS, fully government-owned, Tejarath Adda was established during the tenure of prime minister Ranodeep Singh.
+Loans were used to advance to the public against gold and silver.
+But very limited people used to get credit facilities with a 5% interest rate.
 No deposit was collected from the public.

-- In 1989 BS, Taksar Adda was established that issued coin for the first time in Nepal.
+- In 1989 BS, Taksar Adda was established that issued coins for the first time in Nepal.

 - In 1994/07/30 BS, Nepal Bank Limited was established as per the Nepal Bank Act 1994.
-Nepal Bank is the first commercial bank of Nepal.
-After its establishment, Nepal Bank started to work as central bank of Nepal except issuing notes and coins.
+Nepal Bank is the first commercial bank in Nepal.
+After its establishment, Nepal Bank started to work as the central bank of Nepal except for issuing notes and coins.

 - In 2013/12/20, Bakhanpur Sahakari was established.
 (Since then, Sahakari Day is being celebrated on Chaitra 20).

 - In 2014 BS, Nepal Industrial Development Bank was established.
-Later in 2016/03/01 NIDB was converted to Nepal Industrial Development Corporation.
-NIDC is first development bank of Nepal.
+Later on, on 2016/03/01 NIDB was converted to Nepal Industrial Development Corporation.
+NIDC is the first development bank in Nepal.
 In 2073/01/19, NIDC was merged with Rastriya Banijya Bank.

-- In 2025 BS, banking promotion committee was formed.
+- In 2025 BS, a banking promotion committee was formed.

-- In 2031 BS, commercial bank act os issued.
-In the fiscal year 2032/33, small farmer development project (program) was initiated.
+- In 2031 BS, the commercial bank act is issued.
+In the fiscal year 2032/33, a small farmer development project (program) was initiated.

 - Hulak Bank was started in 2033 BS.

-- Nepal adopted open economic policy from FY 2040/41.
-After the adoption of open economic policy and economic liberalization, many private banks stated to establish in Nepal.
+- Nepal adopted an open economic policy from FY 2040/41.
+After the adoption of an open economic policy and economic liberalization, many private banks started to establish in Nepal.